lambdarw/EarlyCD/datasets/readme.md

 and (4) publisher profile (with follower counts and historical video counts).

 ## 📥 Download Dataset
-The dataset is publicly accessible and can be downloaded from [https://pan.quark.cn/s/d55564522cd3](https://pan.quark.cn/s/d55564522cd3).
+The dataset is publicly accessible and can be downloaded from [URL will be open after publication].

 ## 📈 Dataset Analysis
 We developed a keyword list of 244 terms sourced from trending topics on both TikTok and X (formerly Twitter).